 If you’re lucky to be around during a traditional religious procession, it becomes even cooler.
 Seeing the Balinese people in their traditional garb wading through the water with offerings on their head and drums playing behind them is a very cool cultural event to witness.
 They climb up the rock to Tanah Lot temple and I can’t tell you what happens from there because I had to watch from a distance.

-I though Tanah Lot would be overrated at first but I was definitely glad that I want.
-It is overwhelmingly filled with tourists but that doesn’t mean that you should avoid it or discourage other people from going.
+I though Tanah Lot would be overrated at first but I was glad that I went.
+It is overwhelmed with tourists but that doesn’t mean that you should skip it entirely or discourage other people from going.
 It truly is a must-see destination in Bali.

 Get lost in the rice fields

 I only say this because Google Maps forcibly made me do this on my scooter.
 There are stretches of Canggu that still feel very local and serene.
-If you’ve been to the shortcut road in Canggu, you can imagine that but without the hourly car accidents.
+If you’ve been to the shortcut road in Canggu, try to imagine that but without the hourly car accidents.
 There is something surreal about the tall rice plants moving to the slight breeze.
-Seeing infinite fields of rice moving in choreographed unison is pretty enchanting, not going to lie.
+Seeing infinite fields of rice moving in choreographed unison is pretty enchanting to see.

 Canggu is not hard to navigate.
 There’s only a few main roads and you’ve probably scootered up and down each one of them multiple times.
 Stray from the course a little bit and take in the local Balinese life.
 What you’ll see in Canggu is only a glimpse but it is a pleasant and serene change from the scooter traffic and clusters of vegan cafes littered with the same long-haired surfer bros.